 For cycling, the head unit can be either your GPS computers or even your phones if you’re running apps like Strava.

-To communicate, there are 2 types of wireless connectivity protocols used today.
+There are 2 types of wireless connectivity protocols used in heart rate monitors today.

 PRO TIP : Since ANT+ and Bluetooth protocols are standardized, you don’t need to use the same brand of heart rate monitor and the head unit.

 Since we’re talking about heart rate here, accuracy matters.
 In fact, you’d want a heart rate monitor which is not only accurate, but consistent and reliable.